An Introduction to Geometric Topology: Curves on surfaces

 Two simple closed curves $\gamma_1$ and $\gamma_2$ in an orientable surface $S$ are in \emph{minimal position} if they intersect transversely in exactly $i(\gamma_1,\gamma_2)$ points.
 How can we know if two transverse simple closed curves in $S_g$ are in minimal position?
 We now prove a nice and simple criterion: they are in minimal position if and only if they do not form \emph{bigons}.

-The complement of two transverse simple closed curves is a finite disjoint union of open sets with polygonal boundaries; one such set is a \emph{bigon} if it is a disc with two sides as in Fig.~\ref{bigono:fig}.
+The complement of two transverse simple closed curves is a finite disjoint union of open sets with polygonal boundaries; one such set is a \emph{bigon} if it is a disc with two sides as in Figure \ref{bigono:fig}.

-\begin{teo}[Bigon criterion] Two transverse simple closed curves $\gamma_1,\gamma_2$ in $S_g$ are in minimal position if and only if they do not form bigons. \end{teo} \begin{proof} If $\gamma_1$ and $\gamma_2$ create a bigon, the homotopies in Fig.~\ref{bigono_proof:fig}-(left) transform $\gamma_1$ and $\gamma_2$ into two curves that intersect in a smaller number of points: hence $\gamma_1$ e $\gamma_2$ are not in minimal position.
+\begin{teo}[Bigon criterion] Two transverse simple closed curves $\gamma_1,\gamma_2$ in $S_g$ are in minimal position if and only if they do not form bigons. \end{teo} \begin{proof} If $\gamma_1$ and $\gamma_2$ create a bigon, the homotopies in Figure \ref{bigono_proof:fig}-(left) transform $\gamma_1$ and $\gamma_2$ into two curves that intersect in a smaller number of points: hence $\gamma_1$ and $\gamma_2$ are not in minimal position.

 Suppose now that $\gamma_1$ and $\gamma_2$ do not form bigons: we must show that they are in minimal position.
-If $\gamma_1$ is trivial, it bounds a disc $D$ as in Fig.~\ref{bigono_proof:fig}-(right).
+If $\gamma_1$ is trivial, it bounds a disc $D$ as in Figure \ref{bigono_proof:fig}-(right).
 If $\gamma_2$ intersects $\gamma_1$, an \emph{innermost} argument shows that they form a bigon: the curve $\gamma_2$ intersects $D$ in arcs, each dividing $D$ into two parts; if one part contains no other arc it is a bigon, otherwise we iterate.
 Therefore $\gamma_1$ and $\gamma_2$ are disjoint and hence in minimal position.
 It remains to consider the case where both $\gamma_1$ and $\gamma_2$ are non-trivial.
 The torus case $g=1$ is obtained by readapting the proof of Proposition \ref{mn:prop} and is left as an exercise, so we suppose $g\geqslant 2$.